morkohl/project_zomboid_savescum/README.md

 The util will now backup the save `Current` which you played in the game mode `Apocalypse`

 ---

+Excellent finishing touch — a proper README should show both **how to save** *and* **how to unsave your mistakes.**

+Here’s a small, self-contained section you can append to the bottom of your existing README:

+---

+## 🔁 Restoring a Backup

+Need to undo an unfortunate zombie encounter?
+No problem — backups are just normal folders.

+Each time you run Save Scum, a timestamped copy of your selected save is created in:

+`C:\Users<you>\Zomboid\Saves\Backups\`

+### 🪄 To restore:

+1. Open the **Backups** folder.
+2. Find the backup you want to restore (e.g. `Apocalypse\Current_24-10-2025_22-15`).
+3. Copy that folder’s contents.
+4. Paste them back into your active save directory, replacing the existing files:
+5. Start Project Zomboid — your restored world will load as it was at that moment in time.

 ## ⚙️ Requirements